 The game Imp of the Sun is out now for Nintendo Switch, PC, PlayStation 4, and Xbox One.

-On the Nintendo Switch, a review was conducted.
+On the Nintendo Switch, the game was played.

 The publisher sent me a copy of Imp of the Sun.